Colour changing trees by a waterfall in central Ontario

 Experience Fall Colours In These 5 Best Ontario Spots

 As the days grow shorter and the air becomes crisp, Ontario transforms into a breathtaking canvas of vibrant hues of reds, oranges, and yellows.
-As an outdoorsy person, this is the perfect time to explore the Ontario’s stunning landscapes and to immerse yourself in the beauty of fall.
-Whether hiking, biking or simply enjoying a scenic drive, here are some of the best spots in Ontario to experience the display of fall colours.
+As an outdoorsy person, this is the perfect time to explore Ontario’s stunning landscapes and to immerse yourself in the beauty of fall.
+Whether hiking, biking, or simply enjoying a scenic drive, here are some of the best places to see fall colours in Ontario.

 Before you start your Ontario road trip, be sure to check out the Ontario Parks fall colour report for the updated foliage map.
-Ontario’s fall colour display peaks around mid October.
+Mid-October is when peak fall colours set in.

 Spread the Love